ad-on-is/odin-tv/README.md

 This is the Android TV app to enjoy Odin on your TV.

+# Installation

+- Download the latest APK from the [release](https://github.com/ad-on-is/odin-tv/releases) page
+- Sideload to your Android TV box

+## Compatible devices

+- Xiaomi MiBox
+- Amazon Fire TV Cube 2/3
+- Other devices need testing and confirmation

 > [!WARNING]
 >
 > The app does not come with a built-in video player.
 See below.